MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-While sitelinks are not showing up under your home page on Bing, Google shows six of them when a user searches for your brand name (Figure 1.13).
+While sitelinks are not showing up under your homepage on Bing, Google shows six of them when a user searches for your brand name (Figure 1.13).
 They all look good.
 Figure 1.14 – A screenshot of your website’s sitelinks in Google.

 ### 1.15.
 Descriptive Media File Names